Enderalex1309/someblogthingig/content/posts/trying-out-a-biphasic-sleep-schedule/index.md

 `8 Nov 2023`

 I naturally woke up at 6 am (half an hour before my alarm rings).
 I didn't fall asleep in german class!
 Even though I got tired around 2 pm it wasn't enough to sleep.
 When I got home I really didn't want to go to sleep but I did anyways and kind of slept for an hour.
 Also pretty much no pain today!
 I do however feel my head, kind of like a headache but not because it's not actual pain... well anyways I'm going to sleep earlier today.

+`9 Nov 2023`

+You can guess what happened at 6 am today - if you guessed that I woke up you'd be correct.
+I actually didn't get tired at 2 pm nor when I got home which is probably why I only got 30 mins of sleep.
+I went to bed sometime after 11 pm.

+`10 Nov 2023`

+For some reason I woke up at like 3:40 am.
+It wasn't anything like pain that woke me up so i just went back to sleep.
+Chronic illness has been showing itself in a little bit of pain and some other symptoms this week which might also be  because of the stress I've had this week.